 5. Patients Seeking Ultra-Personalisation

-WaveLight Plus InnovEyes and CustomEyes are suitable for individuals requiring maximal customization, such as patients with high refractive errors, irregular corneal shapes, or specific occupational visual needs.
+WaveLight Plus InnovEyes and CustomEyes are suitable for individuals requiring maximal customisation, such as patients with high refractive errors, irregular corneal shapes, or specific occupational visual needs.

 Both these procedures can be tailored to the unique anatomical and optical profile of the individual eye.